jchin1968/presentations/deck/2019-02-26_behat-overview/slides.md

   /**
    * Assert item is in shopping cart.
    *
-   * @Then I should see :item in my shopping cart
+   * @Then I should see :expected_item in my shopping cart */ public function AssertItemInShoppingCart($expected_item) {
-   */
-  public function AssertItemInShoppingCart($expected_item) {
     $session = $this->getSession();